What Jobs are available for Organizations in the United Kingdom?

 full-time

-• Conducting comprehensive assessments of children's needs, including risk assessments and analysis.
+• Conduct comprehensive assessments of children's needs, identifying risks and formulating support plans.

-• Working collaboratively with schools, health services, police, and other agencies to ensure integrated service delivery.
+• Work collaboratively with families, schools, health services, and other agencies to ensure a coordinated approach to child welfare.

-• Preparing high-quality reports for internal case conferences, reviews, and court proceedings.
+• Prepare high-quality reports for court proceedings, case conferences, and other professional meetings.

 Qualifications: